 - Examine ALL of the competing theories/claims/assertions/arguments.
 This means not being frightened off by terms like ‘conspiracy theory’ or ‘fake news’.

 - While collecting all the different viewpoints it is important to note who is saying what, and what is their trust-worthiness rating?
 This is important contextual information.

 - In seeking the truth it is essential to understand all the theories and arguments.
 What do people who hold the opposing view say?

 - Always remain open to new information.
 If you are not, then you are not a truth seeker but someone clinging to dogma or religion.

-Part Two – Ongoing Techniques
+Ongoing Important Techniques